rapee9999/ForgePowerBi/README.md

 0. Set up Powerbi Visual development environment in https://docs.microsoft.com/en-us/power-bi/developer/visuals/environment-setup?tabs=windows
 1. Clone this repo
-2. Change to repo/project directory
+2. Change to this repo directory in your local
-3. {npm install}
+3. `npm install`
-4. {pbiviz start}
+4. `pbiviz start` and you will get a basic Forge viewer in PowerBi app
-5. Customise code as you wish!
+5. Customise the code as you wish!